Halochkin/CustomWebComponents/Gestures/EventSimulator/src/README.md

           }, 120);
 </script>
 ```
-Depending on the sequence of event values in the array, the 'simulateEventSequence()' function calls
+Depending on the sequence of event values in the array, the `simulateEventSequence()` function calls
-'sendTouchEvent(x1, y1, x2, y2, element, eventType, id, fingers)'
+`sendTouchEvent(x1, y1, x2, y2, element, eventType, id, fingers)`.
 The first four parameters of the sendTouchEvent are coordinates '(x1, y1, x2, y2)' have been defined, but can be changed if necessary.
-For example, for 'start' event, they are (125, 255, 275, 75)px.
+For example, for `start` event, they are (125, 255, 275, 75)px.
-These values were chosen to satisfy the conditions 'spin' and 'fling' of the event
+These values were chosen to satisfy the conditions `spin` and `fling` of the event
 ```javascript
 function simulateEventSequence(arrayIn) {
   for (let i = 0; i < arrayIn.length; i++) {